brahianrosswill/ComfyUI-MiniMaxH3-Easy/README.md

 Selecting `Custom` reveals width and height and hides the aspect-ratio control.
 Custom width and height must be multiples of 32.

-### Seconds and FPS
+### Duration

 Duration is set in seconds from **4 to 20**.
-FPS can be adjusted from **1 to 120** when Advanced options are enabled.
 The requested duration is aligned to MiniMax H3's frame rules internally.

 ### Advanced options

 Advanced options are off by default.
 When enabled, they reveal:

-- FPS;
 - first/last-frame setup in I2V or First/Last Frame mode;
 - reference image size in Reference Video mode;
 - `@` display mode in Reference Video mode.